-The DO's decision may be appealed to the Ascent Classical Academy Charter Schools Governing Board by the headmaster or by the parent(s) of the student.
-A person wishing to appeal a decision must provide written notice to the other party and the Board Chair within ten (10) business days of receipt of the decision.
-This may be done using the normal grievance process, through the grievance form on the school's website.
+The headmaster's decision may be appealed to the Ascent Classical Academy Charter Schools Governing Board by either party.
+A person wishing to appeal must provide written notice to the other party and the Board Chair within ten (10) business days of receipt of the decision.
+Upon receipt of the appeal, the Governing Board will promptly schedule a special meeting, unless the matter can be timely considered in a regular meeting.

-Upon receipt of notice, the Governing Board will promptly schedule a special meeting, unless the matter can be timely considered in a regular meeting.
-The DO's written decision will be provided to the Board at least three (3) days in advance of the meeting.
-Consideration of the appeal shall be in executive session.
-The headmaster or designee and the parents shall each be allowed to present fifteen (15) minutes of argument concerning why the DO's decision should be approved or disapproved.
-New evidence will not be received on an appeal.
-The decision of the Board shall be by vote to uphold or overturn the DO's decision, taken in public session, and without use of the student's or parents' names.
+Consideration of the appeal shall be in executive session where the headmaster or designee and the parents shall each be allowed to present fifteen (15) minutes of argument concerning why the decision should be approved or disapproved.
+New evidence will not be received on an appeal and review shall be limited to exhibits from the hearing, DO's report, and the written decision.
+Members of the Board may ask clarifying questions of either side.
+The decision of the Board shall be by vote to uphold or overturn the headmaster's decision, taken in public session, and without use of the student's or parents' names.
 The decision of the Board is final.